 Teaching English may not be the same as working with movie stars and presidents, but here at ARNIC I get to combine so many of my interests in this one job: meeting interesting people from all kinds of backgrounds and cultures (a kind of "virtual" travel), and even a little music.
 That's what makes it so perfect.
 It's always stimulating, creative and a lot of fun!

 Mary Anne Barker: I am a new ESL teacher, having earned a Certificate from Teacher's College Columbia University in an intensive eight-week course in the Summer or 2014.
 My earlier career included spending four years in Washington as Press Secretary to a prominent member of congress, and then managing media relations for a major non-profit organization.
 I then transitioned to the business sector, and spent the next twenty years directing communications in various service firms, including Deloitte&Touche, Milbank Tweed and Standard & Poor's.
 I was a member of the board of directors of Sister Cities International, the world's oldest and largest citizen diplomacy network.
 I love using all of my experience in helping English Language Learners succeed in what I know to be a very challenging task.
-I am currently teaching a Business Communications course and a Listening Course at The English-Speaking Union in Manhattan, plus some private tutoring for intermediate to advanced English language learners.

 Robert Speziale: Bob Speziale escaped from suburban Connecticut to attend college in Manhattan and then moved to the Washington, D.C. metro area where he held staff positions as a Speechwriter and Senior Policy Analyst on Capitol Hill.
 In exile from Manhattan for more than two decades, he later served as an Editor for Time-Life Books in Alexandria, Virginia where he directed the publication of illustrated books on subjects ranging from true crime and American culture to gardening and cooking.
 He is a published author and contributes to publications of the Hearst Corporation, Hachette Filipacchi Media U.S.A. and Time Inc. Bob writes a gardening column for the Shawangunk Journal, a regional weekly in rural, upstate New York, where he happily tends two acres of ornamental landscaping and photographs macro flower portraits.
 He is a member of the Authors Guild and the Garden Writers Association.